 bandwidth – (paraphrased) Label graph vertices with distinct integers.
 Bandwidth of this labelling is the maximum over label differences over all edges.
 Bandwidth of a graph is the minimum over all labellings.

-bandwidth $k$ upper bounds maximum degree by $\mathcal O(k)$ – Each vertex has an integer $i$ and may be connected only to vertices whose difference from $i$ is at most $k$.
+bandwidth upper bounds maximum degree by a linear function – Each vertex has an integer $i$ and may be connected only to vertices whose difference from $i$ is at most $k$.
 There are at most $k$ bigger and $k$ smaller such neighbors.

-bandwidth $k$ implies that cutwidth is $k^{\mathcal O(1)}$ – Any bandwidth bound cutwidth quadratically.
+bandwidth upper and lower bounds cutwidth by a polynomial function – Any bandwidth bound cutwidth quadratically.
 An example where this happens is $(P_n)^k$ which has bandwidth $k$ and cutwidth $O(k^2)$; both seem to be optimal.